Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 $$

-If the power $$1- \beta$$ is low the denominator will be small and the entire fraction (FPR) will be high.
-This means when power is low the probability that the Null hypothesis is true is small (even when p-value is statistically significant)
+If the power ($$1- \beta$$) is low, the denominator will be small and the entire fraction (FPR) will be big.
+This implies that when power is low, the probability that the Null hypothesis is true is small (even when p-value is statistically significant).
+Yes the p value is small enough where we will decide to reject the Null hypothesis, but this decision might not be trustworthy.

-We see that with low power even if you have a very small p-value, the FPR could be very high.